Navigation Unification

 Designed a scalable navigation system to support seamless cross-platform experiences

-Updated the design system to reflect new patterns and ensure consistency
+Updated the design system components to reflect new patterns and ensure consistency

-Mapped key user flows and behaviors to optimize transitions into the app
+Mapped key user flows and behaviours to optimize transitions into the app

 Created a PRD to align stakeholders and support engineering handoff